Deep Attention-guided Graph Clustering with Dual Self-supervision: Experiments

 \subsubsection{Training Procedure}

-Similar to \cite{xie2016unsupervised,guo2017improved,bo2020structural}, we first pre-trained the DAE module with $30$ epochs and a $0.001$ learning rate.
+Similar to \cite{xie2016unsupervised,guo2017improved,bo2020structural,peng2021attention}, we first pre-trained the DAE module with $30$ epochs and the learning rate equal to $0.001$.
 Then, we trained the whole network with $200$ iterations.
-We set the dimension of both the auto-encoder and the GCN layers to $500-500-2000-10$, the batch size to $256$, the negative input slope of LReLU to $0.2$.
-In addition, we set the learning rates of USPS, HHAR, ACM, and DBLP datasets with $0.001$, and Reuters and CiteSeer datasets with $0.0001$.
-For the ARGA method, we used the parameter settings given by the original paper \cite{pan2019learning}.
-For other comparisons, we directly cited the results in \cite{bo2020structural}.
+We set the dimension of the auto-encoder and the GCN layers to $500-500-2000-10$, the batch size to $256$, and the negative input slope of LReLU to $0.2$.
+In addition, we set the learning rates of USPS, HHAR, ACM, DBLP, and PubMed datasets with $0.001$, and Reuters, CiteSeer, and Amazon Photo datasets with $0.0001$.
+We set $r$ to $0.8$ in this paper, where more detailed experiments and analyses of the threshold value are given in Section \uppercase\expandafter{\romannumeral4}.
+E. 3).
+For the method ARGA, we used the parameter settings given by the original paper \cite{pan2019learning}.
+For other methods under comparison, we directly cited the results in \cite{peng2021attention}.
 We repeated the experiment 10 times to evaluate our method with the mean values and the corresponding standard deviations (i.e., mean$\pm$std).
 The training procedure is implemented by PyTorch on two GPUs (GeForce RTX 2080 Ti and NVIDIA GeForce RTX 3090).